 Bragar Eagel & Squire, P.C.
 Is Investigating UP Fintech, G-III, Super Micro, and Mercury and Encourages Investors to Contact the Firm

 NEW YORK, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against UP Fintech Holding Limited (NASDAQ: TIGR), G-III Apparel Group, Ltd. (NASDAQ: GIII), Super Micro, Inc. (NASDAQ: SMCI), and Mercury Systems, Inc. (NASDAQ: MRCY).
+23, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against UP Fintech Holding Limited TIGR, G-III Apparel Group, Ltd. GIII, Super Micro, Inc. SMCI, and Mercury Systems, Inc. MRCY.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On December 30, 2022, the China Securities Regulatory Commission issued a statement that UP Fintech had for years operated cross-border securities trading businesses without the commission's approval.
 Specifically, the China Securities Regulatory Commission stated that "[UP Fintech's] act has constituted illegal operation of securities business according to the Securities Law and related regulations[.]"